David Crowe (comedian)

-David Crowe is a comedian from Seattle, Washington, USA.
+David Crowe is a comedian from Issaquah, Washington.
 He was the winner of the 1996 San Francisco Stand-up Comedy competition and winner of the 1995 Seattle Stand-up Comedy competition.

 He once opened for President Bill Clinton.

 Frank and Funny

 In 2012, Crowe partnered with Compendium Inc. to release his own line of greeting cards called Frank and Funny.
 The line has been well reviewed by the greeting card industry and was available in stores across the US including Cost Plus World Markets.